-Applying the MagIC definition of site to an archaeological context (e.g., a hearth), 203 promotes an archaeological 'site' to MagIC's definition of a location.
-In this study, the 204 archaeological site names (MagIC locations) are frequently recorded with alternative names, 205 because United States' archaeological sites are designated by an official alpha-numeric 206 identifier and a common name.
-For example, the archaeological site in New Mexico known 207 as Lower Arroyo Hondo is also known as LA12.
-If both names are identified within the 208 metadata of the recovered legacy data, then both are recorded in the MagIC compat-209 ible files.
-If only one archaeological site name was found within the metadata, it was used 210 as the MagIC location and no alternative name was added by these authors.
-211
+Applying the MagIC definition of site to an archaeological context (e.g., a hearth), 207 promotes an archaeological 'site' to MagIC's definition of a location.
+In this study, the 208 archaeological site names (MagIC locations) are frequently recorded with alternative names, 209 because United States' archaeological sites are designated by an official alpha-numeric 210 identifier and a common name.
+For example, the archaeological site in New Mexico known 211 as Lower Arroyo Hondo is also known as LA12.
+If both names are identified within the 212 metadata of the recovered legacy data, then both are recorded in the MagIC compat-213 ible files.
+If only one archaeological site name was found within the metadata, it was used 214 as the MagIC location and no alternative name was added by these authors.
+215

 The MagIC definition of a sample is material collected from a MagIC site.
-As an 212 analogy with a lava flow, a sample is the multi-centimeter long drilled cylinder.
-Back in 213 the laboratory, that sample can be subdivided into MagIC specimens, which are mea-214 sured.
-Specimens may or may not be the same object as a sample.
-The sampling cus-215 tom used in archaeomagnetism in the United States is to collect multiple cubes of ma-216 terial from a single heated feature (i.e. the MagIC site).
-In this case, each individual cube 217 is synonymous with the MagIC definition of a sample.
-Any subdivisions of these sam-218 ple cubes would be defined as multiple MagIC specimens from the sample.
-However, it 219 is not the practice of United States-based archaeomagnetists to subdivide the material 220 encased in the plaster sample cubes, as such the collected sample is equivalent to the mea-221 sured specimen.
-The legacy data recovered in this project and compiled into MagIC com-222 patible data files use a cube's identification number for both the MagIC sample name 223 and the MagIC specimen name.
-224
+As an 216 analogy with a lava flow, a sample is the multi-centimeter long drilled cylinder.
+Back in 217 the laboratory, that sample can be subdivided into MagIC specimens, which are mea-218 sured.
+The sampling custom used in archaeomagnetism in the United States is to col-219 lect multiple cubes of material from a single heated feature (i.e. the MagIC site).
+In this 220 case, each individual cube is synonymous with the MagIC definition of a sample.
+Any 221 subdivisions of these sample cubes would be defined as multiple MagIC specimens from 222 the sample.
+However, it is not the practice of United States-based archaeomagnetists to 223 subdivide the material encased in the plaster sample cubes, as such the collected sam-224 ple is equivalent to the measured specimen.
+The legacy data recovered in this project 225 and compiled into MagIC compatible data files use a cube's identification number for 226 both the MagIC sample name and the MagIC specimen name.
+227